spxbhuhb/zakadabar-stack/core/doc/template/bender/dto.md

-Kodomat is a simple tool for generating DTO classes for Zakadabar.
+Bender is a simple tool for generating DTO classes for Zakadabar.

 Usage: